FrancesCoronel/personal-website-v3/_posts/2015-01-05-interview-hack-reactor.md

     your question, both are available.
 4.  **Would you say students also learn enough to design the app?
 Do you do this primarily using HTML/CSS and jQuery for interactivity?**
-    It’s personal choice.
+    It's personal choice.
 We generally just need an HTML framework in terms of design.
 We focus more on functionality over design.

 ------------------------------------------------------------------------